ManagedBass/Home/docs/Migration.md

 ManagedBass is distributed on NuGet.
 Alternatively, since its Open-Source you could build it yourself.

-The NuGet package contains a Portable Class Library version and employs the [Bait and Switch](http://log.paulbetts.org/the-bait-and-switch-pcl-trick/) trick.

-Linux version is excluded from the NuGet package as support for that was not found.
+There are separate NuGet packages for every AddOn based on .Net Standard 1.4.

 Configurations
 ---------------------------------------------------------------------------------
-Bass.Net uses *Bass.Get/SetConfig* methods while ManagedBass provides static **Properties** on respective classes.
+Bass.Net uses *Bass.Get/SetConfig* methods while ManagedBass also provides static **Properties** on respective classes.

 Delegates
 ---------------------------------------------------------------------------------